 Juju’s Answer: Nope, but a paper made one will! 🙂

 Here’s my latest DIY project inspired by boba tea / bubble tea.
 Hope you will be inspired to make one yourself or try other nifty crafting projects this summer.
 Don’t forget to check out how to order a boba tea like a Taiwanese if you haven’t already.
-Did you know you can also order less boba or other toppings in your drink?!For this 3D paper boba tea, I was 110% in the crafting trance.
+And if you are a big fan of boba tea, you will love this one-of-a-kind boba tea goodie shop.For this 3D paper boba tea, I was 110% in the crafting trance.
 The dome-shaped boba tea lid was a huge geometry undertaking.
 I felt like Sheldon in The Big Bang Theory TV comedy trying to solve some not-intended-for-average-human-being mathematical problem.
 But clearly mine was way easier than whatever he had to solve.

 And good news, after countless testing and experimenting, I have found a solution!
 My grade 10 teacher Mr. Chang would have been so proud of me!

 The dome-shaped lid is not necessary to build the 3D paper boba tea.
 I made it because the dome lid is the traditional boba tea lid.
 Growing up, all the boba tea that I had had a dome lid like this.
 I am not sure the exact purpose of the dome shape for boba tea, but no matter as long as it looks cool and oh so nostalgic!